-Stolen iPod led to death of teen at Wordsworth, Medical Examiner says
+Stolen Ipod led to death of teen at Wordsworth, Medical Examiner says

 David Hess died at the hands of staffers at Wordsworth, a residential treatment center for troubled young people, the Philadelphia Medical Examiner's Office said Friday as it pronounced the boy's death a homicide.
-David Hess died at the hands of staffers at Wordsworth, a residential treatment center for troubled young people, the Philadelphia Medical Examiner's Office said Friday as it pronounced the boy's death a homicide.
+Hess, 17, of Lebanon, Pa.

 Start the conversation, or Read more at Philly.com.